-The role of the Mine Air Quality Technician is to assist the statutory appointed Mine Air Quality Officer in the collection of contaminant samples, equipment calibration and maintenance and recording and reporting of analysis results.
+The Mine Air Quality Technician assists the statutory-appointed Mine Air Quality Officer (MAQO) in monitoring and managing mine air quality.
+Responsibilities include the collection of contaminant samples, equipment calibration and maintenance, and the recording, analysis and reporting of results to ensure compliance with health and safety standards.

-One unique aspect of this course is the emphasis on practical application in the workplace.
-We understand the importance of real-world implementation, and therefore, participants will be required to provide evidence of their understanding and application of the training in their work environment.
+A unique component of this course is its focus on real-world application.
+Participants are required to provide evidence of their understanding and application of course concepts in their workplace environment.
 This ensures that you can confidently apply your knowledge to address air quality challenges specific to your workplace.

 Through reflective learning, peer support & practical application, participants will:

-- State the roles of the Mining Air Quality Technician
+- State the roles and responsibilities of the Mine Air Quality Technician

-- Describe the SRS system including legislative requirements and how quotas are established
+- Describe the SRS system, including legislative requirements and the process for establishing quotas

-- Define the specific requirements of an employer in relation to health surveillance on mining operations
+- Define the employer’s requirements relating to health surveillance in mining operations

-- Explain the legislative framework applying to hazardous substances in the mining industry and implications for the Mining Air Quality Officer
+- Explain the legislative framework for managing hazardous subtances in the mining industry and the implications for the Mine Air Quality Officer

-- Describe pathways of exposure to hazardous substances and the potential health effects
+- Describe the pathways of exposure to hazardous substances and their potential health effects

-- Interpret results in accordance with exposure standards in order to determine legislative compliance
+- Interpret monitoring results in accordance with exposure standards to determine legislative compliance

-- Discuss the need for collection of accurate atmospheric contaminant data and apply appropriate methodology for recording and reporting of results
+- Demonstrate the important of accurate atmospheric contaminant data collection, including proper methods for recording and reporting results

-- Explain the characteristics of different types of atmospheric contaminants, legislative requirements and monitoring methods
+- Explain the characteristics of various atmospheric contaminants, associated legislative requirements, and monitoring methods

-- Calibrate sampling instrumentation in accordance with relevant standards or manufacturer’s requirements and accurately record results
+- Calibrate sampling instrumentation in accordance with relevant standards or manufacturer specifications and accurately record calibration results

 1. MAQT Pre-Reading Questionnaire Assessment